 Ait Benhaddou or Ouarzazate?

 Ait Benhaddou or Ouarzazate?
 This is another of those questions travellers coming to Morocco always seem to be asking.
 Having now seen both places the answer is easy.
+I go through everything you need to know below.

 A couple of photos before I explain more about this town.